colaberry/trust-before-intelligence-book/manuscript/appendix_a_technology_selection_guide.md

 **Figure A.2: Three Budget Tiers for 90-Day Implementation**

 Budget tiers represent different approaches to building agent-ready infrastructure.
 Tier 1 optimizes for cost with open-source tools.
-Tier 2 (recommended) balances managed services with reasonable costs—ideal for healthcare.
+Tier 2 (recommended) balances managed services with reasonable costs"”ideal for healthcare.
 Tier 3 provides enterprise-grade everything for organizations at scale.

 ---